Hexarelin (5mg)

 Overview

-Research and Clinical studies
+Research and Clinical Studies

 Hexarelin Peptide and Growth Hormone Release

-Hexarelin Peptide and GH1 Cell Lines
+Hexarelin Peptide and Potential GHRH Synergism

-The main aim of this study(7) was to determine the potential of Hexarelin on GH1 rat tumor cell line, which may be insensitive towards GHRH.
-Furthermore, this study monitored the involvement of GHRH in the possible action of Hexarelin on the GH1 rat cells.
-Hexarelin was presented in both normal control rat cells, and GH1 rat cells.
-Researchers reported that GHRH appeared to increase GH levels in the control rat cells, it without presenting any apparent effects on GH1 cells.
-What's more, when presented with Hexarelin, GHRH appeared to cause no impact on GH release.
-These results suggest that GHRPs and GHRHs may act on two distinct sites and GHRPs, such as Hexarelin, may have the potential to act on cells that are not sensitive to GHRH effects.
+The main aim of this study(9) was to determine the potential of Hexarelin on the GH1 murine tumor cell line, which may be insensitive towards GHRH.
+Furthermore, this study monitored the potential involvement of GHRH in the possible action of Hexarelin on the GH1 murine tumor cells.
+Hexarelin was presented in normal control murine pituitary cells and GH1 murine cells.
+Researchers reported that GHRH appeared to increase GH levels in the control rat cells without presenting any apparent effects on GH1 cells.
+Moreover, when presented with Hexarelin, GHRH appeared to cause no impact on GH release.
+These results suggest that GHRPs and GHRHs may act on two distinct sites, and GHRPs, such as Hexarelin, may have the potential to act on cells that are not sensitive to GHRH effects.
+Most importantly, the researchers commented, "In this latter cell model, GHRH and Hexarelin were [posited] to have additive stimulatory effects on GH secretion.”
+Thus, it may be suggested that due to the distinct pathways of GH-stimulation by Hexarelin and GHRH, they may have complementary action on the GH synthesis and potentially result in greater stimulation than either agent alone.

-Hexarelin and Cardiovascular Activities
+Hexarelin Peptide and Cardiovascular Activity

 Hexarelin Peptide and Composition

-The main aim of this clinical study(11) was to determine possible fluctuation of gender-based body composition with the growth hormone releasing potential of Hexarelin.
-This study was conducted on 28 subjects (both male and female) aged between 60 to 81 years.
-All subjects were presented with Hexarelin, and upon analyzing the blood samples, researchers suggested that the peak growth hormone release appeared to be negatively correlated to fat mass.
-Increased fat mass may lead to reduction in GH release.
+One study(13) aimed to determine the possible fluctuation of sex-based weight composition with the growth hormone-releasing potential of Hexarelin.
+This study evaluated the impact of Hexarelin exposure, and upon analyzing the test samples, researchers suggested that the stimulus of Hexarelin and the consequent peak growth hormone release appeared to be negatively correlated to fat mass.
+Increased fat mass may lead to a reduction in GH release following Hexarelin exposure.
 Gender reportedly exhibited no significant impact on GH release.

 Hexarelin peptide is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.